alexanderganderson/alexanderganderson.github.io/_posts/2015-12-03-python_dev_environment.markdown

 When experimenting with code, I often find it to be very helpful to use ipython notebook in order to build up my code.
 I can quickly make changes and view their impact.
 More can be found on the ipython notebook homepage.

+# Debugging using pdb

+While many bugs can be eliminated using good software engineering practices, errors still arise.
+One extremely useful tool to debug is called pdb.
+Essentially, you insert a line into your code and then your code will break into an interpreter that allows you to inspect all the different variables in your code.
+While there are multiple ways to invoke the debugger, the simplest is to simply add this line to your code where you want to break:

+`import pdb; pdb.set_trace()`

+For more details see [pdb-tutorial].
 # Git

 One of the most important things to do when programming is to manage